Threadstone-Wiki/Threadstone-Wiki/pages/threads.md

 The `initTimerHackThread` method is called early in the `startGame` method.
 I have no clue what the point of this is.

-## Miscellaneous
+# Miscellaneous
+There are uninteresting threads with the following names:
-- "Server console handler"
+- Server console handler
-- "Realms-connect-task"
+- Realms-connect-task
-- "User Authenticator"
+- User Authenticator
-- "Texture Download"
+- Texture Download
-- "LanServerDetector"
+- LanServerDetector
-- "Server connector"
+- Server connector
-- "Sound Library Loader"
+- Sound Library Loader
-- "LanServerPinger"
+- LanServerPinger